Go to Reviews.org AU Edition

 DIRECTV has two different ways of recommending shows:

-- Genie Recommends, which records shows based off what you already watch.
+- Genie Recommends is one such offering.
+It records shows based off what you already watch.
 The predictive technology isn’t perfect and definitely favors quantity, so if you’re the type to leave a reality show on while you do chores around the house, you’ll get a ton of similar recommendations for more reality shows, even if you’d personally rate West World much higher than Jersey Shore Season 3.

-- Google-like contextual recommendations, which make more sense than Genie Recommends.
+- Google-like contextual recommendations make more sense than Genie Recommends.
 As you search, you’ll get recommendations based on similar genres or look at specific details like actors or directors and search for similar programs.

 DISH’s recommendations will pop up as soon as you start typing or say a voice command.
 So if you have a favorite team, you can say something like “Go Jazz!” and it’ll pull up the NBA team and any games, but you might come up with some hip music documentaries, too.
 Plus, Smart Search scans across all live TV, Netflix, and on demand programs, meaning you don’t have to dig into separate menus to find what you want.